 There is no doubt that native apps are more Responsive and load more Speedy compared to web apps.
 Facebook changed from the mobile web to native in 2012 due to this reason.
 Native apps are responsive in nature as they take less time to load.
 Web apps are dependent every time on the internet for data.

 People go to search engines for the information they need or have a question.
 Hardly anybody would install an app for the query and search in it.
-Discoverability of web apps enhance the search results.
+The discoverability of web apps enhances search results.
 Users don’t download apps for simple queries.
 They do it when they think it’ll often be useful to them.

 Believing in Cross-Platform Availability, Web apps gain an advantage over native apps.
 While various browsers would support HTML5, web apps become available to most smartphones.
 Native apps have to be able to download and install itself to run on a single platform.

 Well, the most important thing here is Development Cost.
 The cost of developing a web app is cheaper than a native app.
 Native app development requires specialized talent.
-Web app needs only experiential skills of the web and HTML5.
+The web app needs only experiential skills of the web and HTML5.

 Conclusion Native vs Web Apps.